Appverse/DriftAI/README.md

 Subdataset with id <subdataset_id> created
 ```

-5. Generate an approach using the `subdataset_id` provided in the provious output.
+5. Generate an approach using the `subdataset_id` provided in the previous output.

 *Tip*: Approach name can't contain whitespaces.